marco-bernal/cs-prep/src/main/java/com/mab/mocks/algorithms/utils/README.md

 * And so on

 ### Queue - Deque (Double Ended Queue)
-* Examples of PriorityQueue, PriorityQueue as a Heap and LinkedList as a Queue
+* Examples of ArrayDeque as Queue and Stack.
-* Examples of ArrayDeque (Replacement of Stack) and LinkedList as deque
+* Examples of PriorityQueue, PriorityQueue as a Heap
+* Consider most important methods to do operations with each structure

 Reference:
 https://docs.oracle.com/javase/tutorial/collections/interfaces/index.html